- Loyola Achieves Comprehensive Stroke Center Certification

 Nationally Renowned Expertise in Stroke Treatment

-Loyola’s Stroke Center boasts a nationally recognized team of experts in every facet of stroke-related care, including emergency medicine, neurology, neurosurgery, neurophysiology, neuroradiology, rehabilitative services, social work, pharmacy and specialty nursing.
-Our multidisciplinary, clinical integrated approach has led to better outcomes for our stroke patients.
+Loyola's Stroke Center includes a nationally recognized team of experts in every facet of stroke-related care, including neurology, neurosurgery, neuroradiology, emergency medicine, rehabilitative services, social work, pharmacy and specialized neuroscience nursing.

 It is critical to act at the first signs of stroke.
 Call 911 immediately if you or a loved one experiences any signs of a stroke or mini-stroke.